 • New black Furrion power cord and inlet

 • Valet bracket attachment for Trailer Valet system

 • New outdoor striped awning and poles

-• Kitchen has new countertops, sink, faucet, Wedgewood Vision stove with stainless steel cover, Dometic refrigerator with custom handle, clear birch finish cabinetry
+• Kitchen has new countertops, sink, faucet, Wedgewood Vision stove with stainless steel cover, Dometic refrigerator with ‘Bambi’ logo and clear birch finish cabinetry with custom handles

-• Bathroom has new formica shower walls, spa shower head & hose and flamingo shower curtain with privacy liner
+• Wet bathroom has new formica shower walls, spa shower head & hose and shower curtain with privacy liner

-• Windows have new window screens and curtains on new tracks & sliders
+• Windows are original with new window screens and curtains on new tracks & sliders

 • New custom upholstery